 - We won’t store any emails, we will just process them.
 This will make not having any emails when you download the matched excel export.

-We are deploying all the changes the 24th of May when we will communicate with all of our users and customers.
+We deployed all the changes the 24th of May and we communicated them with all of our users and customers.

 List of Sub-processors